 Stroll the Walls of the Suwon Hwaseong Fortress

-The main attraction in Suwon is the Hwaseong Fortress.
-The fortress was built by King Jeong-jo back in 1796 when he tried (unsuccessfully) to persuade everyone that Suwon should be the capital of Korea instead of Seoul – but nobody was interested… Sorry lad!
+Suwon is a small city situated 20 miles south of Seoul.
+Suwon’s main attraction is its fortified Hwaseong Fortress.
+The structure was built by King Jeong-jo back in 1796 when he tried (unsuccessfully) to persuade everyone that Suwon should be the capital of Korea instead of Seoul – but nobody was interested… Sorry lad!

 Close to the Paldalmun Gate entrance of Hwaseong, there is a small mural village where locals have decorated their homes and communal areas with beautiful artwork.
 There is also a traditional market nearby where you can try all of the classic Korean street foods, or stop into a restaurant to try grilled beef ribs (gal-bi 갈비) the local delicacy.

 If you have a little longer to spare in Suwon, I’d recommend hopping on the subway once again and taking the metro from Suwon station to Suwon City Hall.
 Head to Ingye-Ro (Ingyedong) which is a super fun street filled with noraebang (Korean karaoke bars) and tons of local bars and restaurants with great atmospheres.
 Ingyedong is almost like another Hongdae, just sans westerners.